clowdr-app/clowdr-app.github.io/content/resources/attendees/making-the-most-of-clowdr-s-shuffle-feature.md

 ---
 ### Spontaneous conversations and randomized networking are made easy with Shuffle queues

-This is an overview of Clowdr's popular Shuffle feature!
+This is an overview of Clowdr's popular Shuffle feature.

 ![](/images/shuff-e.jpg)

-Shuffle queues provide an opportunity for attendees to network in a randomized way, for a set amount of time.
+Shuffle queues provide a fun opportunity for attendees to network in a randomized way, for a set amount of time.

 ![](/images/shuffle-2.jpg)

-The following information provides an brief summary of the following:
+The following section provides an brief summary covering:

 * What is Shuffle?
 * How to join a Shuffle queue